 This guide has been developed to help individuals understand and manage the risks from sharps injuries.
 Sharps injuries are a well-known risk to healthcare workers and may result in blood-borne viruses such as HIV or hepatitis B and C.

-HSWPG welcomes Health and Safety Executive's 'prevention and management of sharps injuries: inspection of NHS organisations' report and the work of the Health and Safety Executive in enforcing the Sharps Regulations, which are designed to help keep NHS staff safe from sharps injuries.
+HSWPG welcomes the Health and Safety Executive's report on the prevention and management of sharps injuries: inspection of NHS organisations' report and the work of the Health and Safety Executive in enforcing the Sharps Regulations, which are designed to help keep NHS staff safe from sharps injuries.
 The report highlighted a number of potential pitfalls, but also gave examples of good practice, in applying the regulations.
-It is important that all Trusts ensure that they comply with the regulations and that their sharps prevention strategy is embedded into their health and safety management systems.
+It is important that all trusts ensure that they comply with the regulations and that their sharps prevention strategy is embedded into their health and safety management systems.

 Health and safety competencies for NHS managers (July 2015)

 Written for NHS health and safety professionals and representatives, this guidance aims to help with reviewing competency programmes, and will help to assess whether managers have the right skills and competencies to manage health and safety effectively.

 Back in Work back pack (2015)

 The back to work 'back pack' is divided into six parts.
 The back pack outlines the measures that need to be taken to reduce the incidence of work-related back and musculoskeletal disorders.

 Guidance on prevention and management of stress at work (Nov 2014)

 Learn what to include in an effective stress management policy, how to measure stress, identify what causes stress and understand more about management behaviours that impact on the health and wellbeing of staff.